sajjadGG/book-python/database/sqlalchemy/connection-pool.rst

     logging module.

 ``max_overflow=10``
-    The number of connections to allow in connection pool “overflow”, that is connections that can be opened above and beyond the pool_size setting, which defaults to five. this is only used with ``QueuePool``.
+    The number of connections to allow in connection pool "overflow", that is connections that can be opened above and beyond the pool_size setting, which defaults to five. this is only used with ``QueuePool``.